56 Different Types of Ants in Louisiana

 They are small and look similar to fire ants with their glossy appearance.
 Their bite is not as potent as fire ant bites but can still cause allergic reactions.

-The best way to get rid of these types of Ants in Louisiana is by using an insecticide spray or powder because they don’t nest outdoors as other species do.
+The best way to get rid of these Ants in Louisiana is by using an insecticide spray or powder because they don’t nest outdoors as other species do.

 21. Field Ant